fabiocaccamo/python-benedict/README.md

 ### Utility
 These methods are common utilities that will speed up your everyday work.

+Utilities that accepts key argument(s) also accepts keypath(s).

-Utilities that return a dictionary return always a new `benedict` instance.
+Utilities that return a dictionary always return a new `benedict` instance.

 -   #### clean